 (5) Only those enrollments initiated by an 814_01 transaction, and eligible for Customer rescission as defined in P.U.C.
 Subst.
 R. 25.474, may be returned through the process outlined in this Section.
 Only the gaining CR may initiate the process of returning the Customer to the losing CR by filing a MarkeTrak issue upon being contacted by the Customer exercising rescission.
 If a gaining CR attempts to submit a Customer Rescission issue in MarkeTrak only to discover an Inadvertent Losing issue has been submitted by the losing CR for the same transaction, the gaining CR shall mark the Inadvertent Losing issue unexecutable and proceed with submission of a new issue under the Customer Rescission subtype.

-7.3.5.1 Additional Valid Reasons for Rejection of a Rescission-based Issue

-(1) The TDSP may return an issue to the submitting CR due to the gaining CR requesting, and the TDSP completing, a move out transaction for the inadvertently gained ESI ID.